jaydeepc/erp-demo/PROJECT_TASKS.md

 ## Current Status: ✅ ALL TASKS COMPLETED

-The Piramal Finance ERP system has been successfully implemented with all 5 tasks completed.
+The ExpenseFlow ERP system has been successfully implemented with all 5 tasks completed.
 The system includes:

 1. Complete authentication system
 2. Employee expense management